cpchalk/gpcheckx/README.md

 to contain the group name (gpname).

 Part 1.
-Add diagonals to the current set of word differences, store this larger set in gpname.diff2diaggood and build a word acceptor based on this which is then stored in gpname.wa2.
+Add diagonals to the current set of word differences, and store this larger set in gpname.diff2diags - but dont include any diagonals present in any existing file gpname.diff2diags - then build a word acceptor based on this which is then stored in gpname.wa2.

-./bin/gpcheckx  -diagonals  -diff2name diaggood -v  $1
+./bin/gpcheckx -diagonals -diff2name diags -prevdiff2 diags -v $1

 cp $1.wa $1.wa2